- Initial attack vector

 Unpatched FortiGate devices are vulnerable to a directory traversal attack, which allows an attacker to access system files on the FortiGate SSL VPN appliance.
-Specifically, an unauthenticated attacker can connect to the appliance through the internet and remotely access the file “sslvpn_websession”, which contains the username and password stored in cleartext.
+Specifically, an unauthenticated attacker can connect to the appliance through the internet and remotely access the file “sslvpn_websession”, which contains the username and password used to access VPN, stored in cleartext.
 The vulnerability affects devices that run FortiOS versions 6.0.0 to 6.0.4, 5.6.3 to 5.6.7, and 5.4.6 to 5.4.12.

 The attackers may have identified the vulnerable device themselves by scanning IP addresses.
 Alternatively, they may have bought a ready-made list containing IP addresses of vulnerable FortiGate VPN Gateway devices.
 In autumn 2020, an offer to buy a database of such devices appeared on a dark web forum.

 After gaining access to the first system on the enterprise network, the attackers downloaded the Mimikatz utility to that system.
 The utility was used to steal the account credentials of Windows users who had previously logged in to the compromised system.

 With the help of the Mimikatz utility, the attackers were able to compromise the domain administrator account, after which they started distributing malware to other systems on the organization’s network.
 They used the Cobalt Strike framework for that purpose.
 The Cobalt Strike module was loaded on attacked systems using the PowerShell.

 After launching, the malicious PowerShell script decrypted the payload – the Cobalt Strike Beacon backdoor, which provided the attackers with remote control of the infected system.

 The IP address 198.12.112[.]204 was specified as the Cobalt Strike Beacon command-and-control server.